On August 26th, 2021, the US Supreme Court struck down the CDC’s nationwide moratorium on evictions.

 - Tenants have the right to a court hearing before being evicted, and the power to challenge eviction.
 Pay attention to and respond to any notices you receive from the court and attend any hearings that are scheduled.
 Hearing can take place in person, remotely (online), or by phone.
 Attending court hearings gives tenants the chance to avoid or delay eviction.
 Many eviction cases are won by landlords simply because tenants do not attend their court hearing.

-- You may qualify for free legal aid and/or assistance paying back owed rent.
+- Rental assistance and free legal aid is available.
 Michigan’s COVID Emergency Rental Assistance (CERA) program can cover up 12 months of past-due rent for tenants who have experienced unemployment, income loss, or other financial hardship due directly or indirectly to the pandemic.
 You have the right to seek legal counsel, and having a lawyer can increase your chances of preventing eviction.